twogate/typedgate/README.md

 TypedGate - a JSON Type Checker & Validator without schemas
 ===========================================================
-TypedGate is a JSON checker & validator tool without using any schemas but only requires typescript interface definitions and simple comments.
+TypedGate is a JSON checker & validator tool without using any schemas but **only requires typescript interface definitions and simple comments**.

 TypedGate compares typescript interface/class definition to JSON then output validation results.

 ![TypedGate Screenshot](docs/typedgate-screenshot.png)